firstdraft/guides/primary-syntax.md

  - elements can be nested within other elements
  - opening tags can contain attributes, which are separated from their values by a `=` and the values are wrapped in `""`

 That's it!
-There are maybe even less syntax rules than the calculator language, so it didn't take us long to grasp the essence of it.
+There are maybe even fewer syntax rules than the calculator language, so it didn't take us long to grasp the essence of it.

 There are, however, more available instructions than in the calculator language (although surprisingly few[^1]).
 So we will have to still spend some time *expanding our vocabulary* before we master all of HTML.